kcarnold/cs344/content/units/02data/homework/index.md

   - What are one or two choices that you could have made differently?
   - What do you expect would be different if you made that different choice?

-## Full-Class Dataset
+## Common Dataset

 Please contribute your photos to [this folder in our class Team](https://calvincollege.sharepoint.com/:f:/s/Section_81629/EpapLK3FkZlBm-AQutdecNEB8U9a6SXGDXEEGcFnTJ5YwA?e=FK6vVj).
-Make a new folder with your userid.
+Make a new folder with your username.
 Upload your two folders into it.
 (Drag and drop should work.)